w3f/fflonk/README.md

+### Not a single line of code in this repo has been reviewed (let alone audited).
+Use on your own risc.

 This repo aims to build a collection of tools for augmenting polynomial commitment schemes (PCS, from now on).

 ## Shplonk